|

 swallowed Jonah made by early Greek-speaking Christians show

-it as a large, dragon-like aquatic reptile.
+it as a large, dragon-like aquatic reptile (see photos

 ** The Septuagint (LXX) is a Greek translation of the Hebrew Scriptures (the Old

 Testament) made in Alexandria in the 3rd cent.
 BC.
+It was often quoted by the authors of the New Testament.

 of the word for jackal (tan; a mammalian “howler”).
 But in several places, the context clearly